instructure/canvas-lms/doc/api/tools_xml.md

 * __launch_url__: the blti:launch\_url property that should be used for all canvas test environments.
 This property takes precedent over domain changes if both properties are set.

-Additionally, the domain and launch\_urls can be set for for each canvas environment by specifying the environment as part of the property name (ie, test\_launch\_url, beta\_domain, etc).
+Additionally, the domain and launch\_urls can be set for each canvas environment by specifying the environment as part of the property name (ie, test\_launch\_url, beta\_domain, etc).
 When used in this manner, specific environment properties take precedent over the default values.

+NOTE: Test environment settings are established during the refresh process when the environments are
+<a href="https://community.canvaslms.com/docs/DOC-1384">mirrored from production</a>.

 ### Test Environment Example